michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 For Linux, you can still use `netstat`, though the syntax is a little different from the Windows command.
 The newer `ss` utility gives you more control over that long list of connections with filters.
-The command you see here will show all TCP connections by port number (not name) destined for the 192.0.2.0 subnet.
+Working on a server and want to see if a particular device connected?
+Filter on the source address or even a whole subnet, like shown here in CIDR notation.
+You can check which servers a device connected to on a specific port by using a colon prefixed port number.

 :::